Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Connect to WiFi networks.rst

 |image07|

 Next, upload the sample code, and press the reset button on Ameba.
-Then you will see a message "You’re connected to the networkSSID: XXXXX", and the information of this WiFi connection is printed in the IDE every 10 seconds.
+Then you will see a message "You're connected to the networkSSID: XXXXX", and the information of this WiFi connection is printed in the IDE every 10 seconds.

 Note: If you enabled MANUAL_INPUT, after uploading the sample code and pressing the reset button on Ameba, input your SSID in the Serial monitor and press enter.
 Next, input your key and press enter.
 Finally enter your password and press enter.
-Then you will see a message "You’re connected to the networkSSID: XXXXX", and the information of this WiFi connection is printed in the serial monitor every 10 seconds.
+Then you will see a message "You're connected to the networkSSID: XXXXX", and the information of this WiFi connection is printed in the serial monitor every 10 seconds.

 |image08|